 Whereas the International Mountain Museum exhibits the glorious stories of expeditions to the 14 highest peaks and the arduous life in the mountains, Gurkha Museum is dedicated to the services of the Gurkha soldiers ever since they joined the British Army in 1815.

-In Pokhara, the Regional Museum is where one can find in-depth insights into the ancient history of the valley with exhibits as old as the Stone Age.
-Centuries of evolution of the civilisation, and a thorough depiction of the tribal population of Pokhara Valley.
+The Regional Museum is where one can find in-depth insights into the ancient history of the valley with exhibits as old as the Stone Age.
+Centuries of evolution of the civilization, and a thorough depiction of the tribal population of Pokhara Valley.

 8. Visit Seti River Gorge in the Old Town